This article may contain compensated links. Please read the disclosure for more info.

-Whatever your reasons, there are two main ways to learn piano; you can either teach yourself piano or start lessons with a teacher.
+Whatever your reasons, there are two main ways how to learn piano; you can either find out

-Teaching yourself piano is a good idea, when you have limited time for a regular lesson time, if money is tight, or if there are no piano teachers where you live.
+Why teach yourself?
+Teaching yourself piano can be a good idea.
+Especially if you have limited time for a regular lesson time, money is tight, or there are no piano teachers where you live.

-If you choose to start piano lessons with a teacher, remember that you have many options.
-There are different types of lessons available; for example with different styles of music.
+If you choose to start piano lessons with a teacher, remember that you have many options as an adult.

 Even if many prefer regular once per week lessons, it is good to know that this is not the only way.
 Work out a plan with your piano teacher so that it suits you!

-Another fun option is piano lessons for adults group lessons or classes, where you meet in a group setting.
-Fun, and a chance to meet new friends, as well as an in-built motivation booster - you don't want to show up unprepared ;).
+This can be a lot of fun and offers a chance to meet new friends, as well as an in-built motivation booster - you don't want to show up unprepared ;).

-A wonderful and inspirational way how to learn piano and to keep yourself motivated, is to attend an adult piano camp.
-There are several camps available for adult pianists from beginners to advanced.
+An excellent and inspirational way to learn piano and keep yourself motivated is to attend an adult piano camp.
+Several adult piano camps are available for pianists if you search online, from beginners to advanced.

-Some teachers offer online lessons via Skype or similar.
-So you can have lessons in the comfort of your home, but with a professional piano teacher that you work with personally, online:Personal Online Music & Art Lessons with ArtistWorks!
+Some teachers offer online lessons via Skype, Zoom, or similar.
+In this way, you can have lessons in the comfort of your home, but with a professional piano teacher that you work with personally, online.